Is Having No Motivation To Do Anything A Sign Of A Mental Health Condition?

 Medically reviewed by Melissa Guarnaccia, LCSW

-Updated April 18, 2024by BetterHelp Editorial Team
+Updated October 9, 2024by BetterHelp Editorial Team

-Content warning: Please be advised, the below article might mention trauma-related topics that could be triggering to the reader.
-Please see our Get Help Now page for more immediate resources.
+Please be advised, the below article might mention trauma-related topics that include suicide, substance use, or abuse which could be triggering to the reader.

-What causes the feeling of little motivation?
+What causes the feeling of no motivation to do anything?

 If you're not feeling motivated, know that you’re not alone.
 Most people may find themselves not feeling motivated from time to time and may also struggle to find a sense of purpose in their lives.
 Motivation levels fluctuate and may coincide with other factors, such as low interest in completing a certain task at work or trying to avoid feelings and discomfort, for example.